jaehyeokoh/jaehyeokoh.github.io/projects/project1_LLM_controlled_robot.md

 By combining these techniques, the system executes a wide range of commands — from simple pick-and-place tasks to multi-step reasoning challenges — illustrating a practical, accessible approach to robot control that leverages the strengths of existing foundation models while mitigating their weaknesses.

+## Experimental Setup
+{% include project-media.html
+   type="image"
+   src="environment_setup.jpg"
+   caption="
+    Experimental hardware setup: 6-DoF Indy-7 arm with parallel-jaw gripper and wrist-mounted Intel RealSense D435i, workspace is a wood-colored table, control on an Intel NUC 11, experiments used the GPT API in Python." size="large"
+%}

 ## Methods

 ### 1. Perception

 For a robot to successfully execute a task, it must accurately determine the position, size, and geometry of target objects.
 However, existing vision–language models (VLMs) struggle to directly output precise spatial coordinates.
-Object detection models such as Grounding DINO, although capable of generating bounding boxes and object contours, cannot identify targets purely based on semantic properties (e.g., “objects that look like they might fall”) or by recognizing specialized object names (e.g., “Pocari Sweat”) and often exhibit low accuracy in such cases (Fig. 2, 3).
+Object detection models such as Grounding DINO, although capable of generating bounding boxes and object contours, cannot identify targets purely based on semantic properties (e.g., “objects that look like they might fall”) or by recognizing specialized object names (e.g., “Pocari Sweat”) and often exhibit low accuracy in such cases **(Fig. 2, 3)**.
 To address these complementary weaknesses, I designed a hybrid perception pipeline that integrates the semantic reasoning ability of VLMs with the spatial accuracy of object detectors and segmentation models.

 <div class="media-grid-2">
   {% include project-media.html type="image" src="screw_failed.png" caption="Fig. 2  Output of Grounding DINO with the text query “screw”.